Pamela by Samuel Richardson contains a great passive heroine/narrator.

 between good passive heroine fiction and bad passive heroine fiction.
 It

-isn't about telling people off (which too many romance writers,
+isn't about a heroine who tells people off (which too many romance writers,

 unfortunately, assume).
 It's about letting the reader into the heroine's